Diving Supporter for Marine Conservation

 The Perhentian Marine Research Station focuses on diving for marine conservation and the waste management of the Perhentian Islands.
 The project invites divers and non-divers alike to come and join us.
 Non-divers will have the opportunity to be dive certified when volunteering with the project.

 The team conducts surveys on various marine lives and the corals around the island.
 They also have an artificial coral nursery that is built to encourage the growth of more corals.
-Volunteers will get to learn this coral rehabilitation method which involves transplanting coral fragments on to specifically designed bottle reefs.
-Another method involves the creation of coral pyramids out of coral rubble.
+The team also conduct surveys to assess the impact of the monsoon season on the underwater ecosystems.

 Not only that, but volunteers will also get to help the team on their waste management improvement projects on the island.
 This involves educating tourists at their education booth at Long beach and also conducting awareness campaigns.
 The project also handles their Precious Plastic Programme that turns Type 2 and Type 5 plastics into something new.
 This will help to ensure fewer plastics end up in landfills and consequently the sea.
 The project has also created a Plastic Free Perhentian map that provides information on which establishment they can support that help to reduce plastic wastes.